taratran/kwk-level-2-lecture-003-html-part-1/README.md

 of a tag, and it has no clue what content it should be displaying!

-Attributes have a wide variety of jobs, from describing the size, color, and other visual facets of a tag to the sound file that it should play.
+Attributes have a wide variety of jobs, from describing the size, color, and other visual facets of a tag, to the sound file that it should play.
 Let's see how we can use attributes to describe more specific visual effects:

 ```HTML